OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 2. Still getting auth exception?

 # Lab 20: Insights from Microsoft Graph
-In this lab, you will use Microsoft Graph to connect to insights and rich relationships calculated in the Office Graph.
-You will build an ASP.NET MVC 5 application that retrieves documents trending around users in your Office 365 account.
+In this lab, you will use Microsoft Graph to connect to insights in the Office Graph.
+You will build an ASP.NET MVC 5 application that retrieves documents trending around users in your Office 365 tenant.

 ## Prerequisites

 2. You must have the OData v4 Client Code Generator addin installed.
-   1. In Visual Studio go to Tools -> Extensions and Updates, Select "Online" from the left-most treeview then search for "Odata v4 Client Code Generator" and click install
+   1. In Visual Studio go to Tools -> Extensions and Updates, Select "Online" from the left-most treeview then search for "OData v4 Client Code Generator"
+   2. Click Download and then Install once the extension downloads.

 ![](images/1_Odata.PNG)